neajul/New-Dependencies/Notes/Structure.md

 # What is still Missing?

+- James Bridle makes the point that you **shouldn't** need to understand tech to use it
+  - like you can shit without knowing plumbing or being scared your toilet will kill you
+  - in opposition to alexander galloway
+  - **i'm not so sure about this, also why shouldn't we know about plumbing?**
+    - Silvio actually also write about this question
+- Text Silvio
+  - he also makes the point that spatial metaphors disappear after mobile phones came along
+  - **he argues that *refusal*, becoming a non-user might be more powerful than a hacker**
 - something about where i am writing this? not sure
 - i think this whole thing about the tech world not being very inclusive is important
   - stackoverflow questions for example